How The McDonald’s Happy Meal Has Changed Over the Years

 Healthier Options Were Introduced

 As childhood obesity increasingly became a national epidemic in the early 2000s, McDonald’s was under intense scrutiny, and even lawsuits, over the high-calorie count and fat content inside its Happy Meals.
 To stymie falling sales and critics, in 2011 McDonald’s introduced healthier options, like low-fat or skim milk and apple juice instead of soda, and adding apple slices to every Happy Meal.
-These healthy snacks are good for kids (and adults!), too.

 The Future of the Happy Meal